What Is The Average Cost Of A Wedding In The US?

 If you have your wedding close to the holidays, people may be a little more strapped for cash.
 If your guests are young and just starting out in their careers, they may not have the means to give you any gift other than their presence (which should be enough anyway).
 The amount of money guests may gift you will also depend on how close they are to you and how much they spend traveling to your wedding.

 When it comes to wedding money, don’t base your spending on the assumption you’ll get money back.
 Instead, just assume you’re getting back $0 and anything beyond that is a nice surprise.

 Returning Registry Items

-Maybe you got duplicates or maybe you went a little crazy with the scanning gun and asked for things you’ll never use.
+Maybe you got duplicates or maybe you went a little reckless with the scanning gun and asked for things you’ll never use.
 Either way, there’s a good chance you’ll need to return a few items from your registry, which will give you money back or store credit.